Quadtree/godot/mono_wasm.md

 - Open your Godot project in the editor.
 Ensure that it has a Web export configuration, named "Web"
 - Run the `tmp_wasm_mono_exporter/tmp_exporter.py` script with a single argument pointing at your Godot project
 - If there are no errors, visit the app by going to http://localhost:8080/

+## run-wasm-build.bat Note
+This script works with an external build tool I've been using.
+If this tool is it should be run in `cmd.exe` on Windows.
+Generally, this should not be used.

 ## Further Development
 With more work, some of the problems with this approach could be fixed, but some are pretty hard limits: